oasis-tcs/idpf-specification/idpf_specification.md

 ## IDPF Network Function Device (“Device”)

 This is an abstraction of a physical or emulated network PCIe device as seen by the driver.
 It is modeled as having internally a **data path** component that carries out packet handling and a **control plane** component that is used to configure and monitor the operations of the data-path.
-An IDPF device has the same interface whether used as a PF PCIe device, a VF device (when virtualization is used), or a composed PCIe entity.
-It is also OS agnostic, and does not impose assumptions on the implementation of conformant devices.
+An IDPF device has the same interface whether used as a Physical Function (PF) PCIe device, a Virtual Function (VF) device (when virtualization is used), or a composed PCIe entity.
+It is also operating system agnostic, and does not impose assumptions on the implementation of conformant devices.

 ![Figure 1 : Network Function Device Overview](Diagrams/network_function_device_overview.svg)